mrphatom/tabpilot-/README.md

 ![TabPilot Demo](https://github.com/mrphatom/tabpilot-/assets/demo.gif)

-> *Replace the link above with your actual GIF after uploading it to the repo (e.g., in a `/assets` folder or GitHub release).
-Record a short screen capture of the popup + agent in action for best results.*
+> *Replace the link above with your actual GIF after uploading it (recommended).
+Record a short screen capture of the popup + agent in action.*

 ---